 Related: Comparison of Business Entities

-Step 3.
-Apply for Business Licenses and Permits
+Step 4: Register for Business Licenses and Permits

-There are no specific licenses for being a personal trainer, however there are several certifications that may build credibility with potential customers.
-If you plan on selling supplements or equipment a sales tax permit may be needed, in addition to any location specific business licensing.
+There are no specific licenses for being a personal trainer; however, there are several personal trainer certifications that may build credibility with potential customers.
+If you plan on selling supplements or equipment, a sales tax permit may be needed, in addition to any location specific business licensing.

 Personal training businesses rely on marketing to bring in new clients.
-Common marketing activities include marketing in local gyms, maintaining an active social media presence, paid online advertising, print advertising, and even radio advertising.
+Common marketing activities include flyers and networking in local gyms, paid online advertising, print advertising, radio advertising, and maintaining an active social media presence on platforms like Facebook, Instagram, and Pinterest.
 Establishing a referral program or a loyalty program can also be effective.

 A personal training business will need several different insurance policies: